mozilla-platform-ops/android-tools/create_host_utils/README.md

       - should mostly be binaries that change
 - `./upload.sh ARCH MESSAGE`
   - ARCH should be one of x86_64, win32, or mac
-  - MESSAGE should be similar to "Bug 123456789: update linux hostutils"
+  - MESSAGE should be similar to "Bug XYZ: update linux hostutils"
 - copy manifests to mozilla client, inspect, and commit
   - make sure the mozilla client is on the tip of central
     - could possibly be on the linux hostutils change you did earlier